meilisearch/specifications/text/0034-telemetry-policies.md

 The metrics collected are non-sensitive, non-personal and do not identify an individual or a group of individuals using MeiliSearch.
 The data collected is secured and anonymized.
 We do not collect any data from the values stored in the documents.

 We, the MeiliSearch team, provide an email address so that users can request the removal of their data: privacy@meilisearch.com.<br>
-Thanks to the unique identifier generated for their MeiliSearch installation (`Instance uuid` when launching MeiliSearch), we can remove the corresponding data from all the tools we describe below.
+Thanks to the unique identifier generated for their MeiliSearch installation (`Instance UID` when launching MeiliSearch), we can remove the corresponding data from all the tools we describe below.
 Any questions regarding the management of the data collected can be sent to the email address as well.

 #### Tools